 Unlike many of the ideas I get for posts, this one wasn’t a sudden inspiration.
-On two separate occasions: while looking over my textbooks, during a workshop and then in the discount aisle of a supermarket; I thought about how much I’d improved recently.
+On two separate occasions: while looking over my textbooks, then in the discount aisle of a supermarket; I thought about how much I’d improved recently.

-Find a course
+Find a Course

 This kind of goes against what I’ve just said, but bear with me.
 Following a directed course of study, whether that be a physical/online workshop or a new or second-hand textbook, is highly advised.

 Think of Picasso.
 As a young man the painter was trained in formal drawing techniques, his early paintings a surprise to those only aware of his later work.
 In light of this, what we see here is an artist making an artistic choice.
 Picasso could have continued painting in a traditional style and knew how to do it, but made the decision to focus on Cubism.

-Whether you like his work, or think your twelve-year-old could have done it, is irrelevant.
+Whether you like his work or not is irrelevant.
 What matters is that, arguably, Picasso could not have arrived at his celebrated later work without his earlier education in the technical aspects of painting.
 This applies to all artists, including writers.

-Tips: try and find a balance between ‘coursework’ and self-directed study.
+Tip: try and find a balance between ‘coursework’ and self-directed study.
 This will be different for everybody.
 Personally I dedicate around 40% of my time to my course materials and the suggested exercises.
 I then spend around 60% of my time working on my own stuff.

 Live and Breathe Your Art